-At UX Week, WalkMe Shows How to Provide a User Experience that is Simple, Intuitive and Personalized
+At UX Week, WalkMe Shows How to Provide Intuitive, Personalized and Simple User Experience

 The media has been buzzing for weeks about a tech conference to take place in the 2nd week of September.
 That week has finally arrived.
 And while you might be expecting us to make our predictions about Apple’s big media event, we are going to go in a slightly different direction.